CartoDB/academy/_app/_tutorials/counting_points_polygons.md

 	A confirmation message appears and a shortcut to EDIT the details of the widget appears.
 Optionally, click _EDIT_ to open and manage the widget details.

+	**Tip:** Ensure your web browser is maximized in order to see all of your widgets.

 Since `point_count` is a column that contains numbers as the data type, the widget automatically appears as a _Formula_ type of widget.
 Formula widgets filter data based on a defined counted number of elements in a row.
 This is useful for viewing analysis results.
 You can configure values by a data column, define the operation, and add additional text to define how the widget interacts with the data.

 <span class="wrap-border"><img src="/academy/img/tutorials/counting_points_polygons/point_count_widget.jpg" alt="Point Count widget" /></span>